Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 To decommission a PAC Aurora database cluster:

+* Generate credentials for the IAM user `pac-content-provisioner` in content-test aws account for a dev stack or in content-prod aws account for a staging/ prod stack.
 * Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
 * Set the `CLUSTER` environment variable to the cluster that you wish to decommission, i.e. `staging`.
 * Set the `ENVIRONMENT_TYPE` environment variable to the type of environment the cluster is, i.e. `t` for staging, `p` for production and `d` for anything else.